BME470-Dementia-Translation/DementiaTranslationCodeBase/README.md

 4. Run "npx vite" to run the application
 (Optional)
 5. Run "npx vite build" to build the application for production.
 The current configuration is intended to be built as a static web application.
+6. Note that once you build the app, change the code in index.html that references the built JavaScript source code file to
+  <script type="module" crossorigin src="./assets/<filename.js>"></script>

 The build tool used was vite.
 The system is designed to be hosted as a static website.